connexcs/docs/docs/creating-user-group.md

     * 	From the `Default Permission` list box, select the level of global permissions that this group must have.

     	The options available are: `Create`, `Update`, `Read`, and `Delete`.
 By design, all of Create, Update, Read, and Delete permissions are selected.

 	You can repeat this step multiple times, if you want to associate the user with multiple user groups.
 For more information about how to create a user group, see <link to user group topic>.

+    *	(Optional) To delete a permission, click `X` located at the right of a permission.

+    * 	To add a permission, click the down arrow at the right of the list box and click the permission.

+5. Click `Save`.

+    ConnexCS Control Panel confirms that it has created a new IVR setup.

+    You can see an entry for the new IVR setup on the IVR page.

+6. Optional) To abort creating the IVR setup, click `X` located at the top-right corner of the pop-up.